Tiza59/sans/README.md

 - **WebViewJS**: For cross-platform compatibility and communication between web and native code
 - **Apple's WKWebView API**: For high-performance rendering on iOS and macOS
 - **Svelte 4**: For efficient, reactive UI components
+- **Web Components**: For framework-agnostic HTML5 elements that work everywhere

 This approach allows developers to write code once and deploy across mobile, desktop, and web platforms while maintaining native-like performance and access to platform-specific features.